 Day 6:Punakha – Bumthang

-Early breakfast and then you can drive into the beautiful valley of Bumthang.
-Bumthang is the valley which is the religious heartland of Bhutan.
+Early breakfast drive into the beautiful valley of Bumthang.
+Bumthang is the valley that is the religious heartland of Bhutan.
 It is also the first valley to receive Buddhism in Bhutan.
 Many important and religious figures in Buddhism have visited this valley and blessed by them.

 If time permits visit the 17th-century Jakar Dzong which defended the people of Bumthang from lots of enemies.
 Night at hotel in Jakar.

 Your tour of Bumthang starts with a visit to the 7th-century Jambhay Lhakhang monastery.
 There is a unique Naked dance festival that takes place every year in this monastery.